ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 ### 2.3.5 Bugs
 1. We currently have a bug that involves the follow feature and posting cheeps feature.
 Whenever a user that has never posted anything tries to follow another user, that user's browser will get an error.
 We believe this has something to do with the way we get/fetch cheeps from a users personal timeline when trying to follow another user.
 2. It is currently possible to delete another users cheeps by following them and going to ones own timeline.
 This is due to missing a check who the Author for certain cheeps are.
 3. When creating a account with GitHub, a user is required to add email.
-This should not be need, since it should use the email from GitHub.
+This should not be needed, since it should use the email provided by GitHub OAuth.

 ## 2.4 How to Run Chirp!
 Locally